And How To Lower Your Blood Pressure for a Healthier Life.

 - Race: Black people tend to have higher rates of high blood pressure than other racial groups in the United States.

-- Chronic Kidney Disease: Kidney health and blood pressure are strongly linked, so having kidney disease can cause high blood pressure, and having high blood pressure can damage kidneys further.
+- Chronic Kidney Disease: Kidney health and blood pressure are strongly linked, so having kidney disease can cause high hypertension, and having high blood pressure can damage kidneys further.

 Additionally, there is a wide variety of lifestyle choices that can affect your chances of getting high blood pressure.
 See the next section for how your daily choices can help you avoid this condition, keeping you healthy and strong.